isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 My mother interrupted.

 “On the day of the air raid, October 10, Yoshiko died coughing up blood.
-She had suffered from her illness for a long time...
-No, she was not killed by a bullet, she dies from the shock of coughing up blood.
+She had been suffering from her illness for a long time...
+No, she was not killed by a bullet, she died from the shock of coughing up blood.
 My family didn't even prepare an air-raid shelter because there was only my grandmother and Yoshiko, who was sick, in Nakijin, so we didn't dig it.”

 “How old was my grandmother then, Yoneko?”